courtneypeterson56/interview-practice/README.md

 ## Create bars as percentage of div width

 [Answer](https://github.com/courtneypeterson56/interview-practice/blob/main/bar-percentage.html)
+Create a user interface element that consists of bars displayed horizontally within a container div.
+Each bar should represent a percentage of the container's width.
+Your task is to implement this feature using HTML, CSS, and optionally JavaScript.
+The bars should adjust dynamically as the width of the container changes.
+Please provide a solution that is clean, efficient, and cross-browser compatible.

 ## Implement a Progress Bar

 [Answer](https://github.com/courtneypeterson56/interview-practice/blob/main/progress-bar.html)
+You are tasked with creating a simple JavaScript progress bar component that visually represents the completion percentage of a task.
+The progress bar should update dynamically as the task progresses, and it should display the percentage of completion alongside the bar.

 ## Create a stack/queue implementation